blkluv/glucoguide/README.md

 ### Migrations

-Run the `backend cli` container from `docker desktop` application or use the following command from terminal
+Run the `backend cli` container from `docker desktop` application or use the following command from terminal.

 ```bash
 docker exec -it <container name> /bin/bash